donnerhanson/compiler-construction-2021/syllabus-long.md

 ## Assessment

-- 5% of the course: Participation in lectures and office hours as well as asking, discussing, and answering questions on the [discussion forum](https://groups.google.com/forum/#!forum/chapman-compiler-construction-2020).
+- 4% of the course: Participation in lectures and office hours as well as asking, discussing, and answering questions on the discussion forum.

-- 45% of the course: 5 assignments, worth 9% each.
+- 56% of the course: 4 assignments, worth 14% each.

-- 50% of the course on theoretical aspects such as automata, grammars, type inference, etc:
+- 40% of the course on theoretical aspects such as automata, grammars, type inference, etc:
-  - 4 tests worth 5% each.
+  - 1 midterm worth 10%.
-    - Test 1: Finite Automata.
-Date tba.
-    - Test 2: Parsing.
-Date tba.
-    - Test 3: Type Theory.
-Date tba.
-    - Test 4: Operational Semantics.
-Date tba.
   - Final exam worth 30%.
 The final exam will cover the same material as the tests.

 ## Assignments

 The programming assignments
-- can be done in groups of up to 3 students.
+- can be done in groups of up to 2 students.
 - must be submitted via a private GitHub repository shared with me (send me an email when you submit).
 - are  typically due at 11:59 pm on the given date.